Nukaze/Nukaze/README.md

 *   🌍  I'm based in Bangkok Thailand
 *   ✉️  You can contact me at [nukaze4@gmail.com](mailto:nukaze4@gmail.com)
-*   🧠  I have Python, Java skill and I'm learning Dart.
+*   🧠  I have Python, Java skill and I'm learning Flutter.
 *   ⚡  I'm a bachelor's degree in the field of Computer Science Student.
 *   🔭  I'm interested in Game Development, Mobile Application, Atificial Intelligence and Machine Learning.